dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 }
 ```

-The implementation has to use the property in the way to allow the illinker to remove the unnecessary dependency of unused handler when the type is not used elsewhere.
+The implementation has to use the property in the way to allow the ILLinker to remove the unnecessary dependency of unused handler when the type is not used elsewhere.

 ### Xamarin.iOS/Xamarin.tvOS
 Follow proposal #2b and hook up existing `NSUrlSessionHandler` using `Activator.CreateInstance ("Foundation.NSUrlSessionHandler, Xamarin.iOS/Xamarin.tvOS")​`.
 The actual implementation will remain inside xamarin/xamarin-macios​ in repo.